lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2023-06-12
+Last update: 2023-06-13

-👉 Above it goes sponsor logos,etc.

 > 🚨**IMPORTANT ANNOUNCEMENTS** 🚨
 >
-> TODO
+> To keep up to date follow us on: [@lherzolite2024](https://twitter.com/lherzolite2024)

-The 7th Orogenic Lherzolite Meeting will take place from xx to xx xxxx 2024 in NW Spain around the stunning Cabo Ortegal massif.
+The 7th Orogenic Lherzolite Meeting will take place from 30 September to 6 October 2024 in NW Spain around the stunning Cabo Ortegal massif.
 This region is known for the remarkable outcrops of several kilometre-scale mantle bodies (mainly harzburgites and Grt-bearing pyroxenites) associated with high-P (Opx-free) granulites, eclogites and high-P gneisses.

 Join us for this exciting event, where researchers and experts in the field will gather to share knowledge and explore the latest advances in the processes operating in the mantle and at the transition between the upper mantle and the lower crust.
 We invite you to submit your innovative and groundbreaking contributions to the conference.
 We ask you to forward this information among colleagues who may be interested in participating.